-- 5.08.a.
+- a.
 No bouncy balls.
-A pitch that "bounces" higher than 12 inches from the ground at any time after touching the ground will result in a ball unless kicked by the kicker. - 5.08.b.
+A pitch that "bounces" higher than 12 inches from the ground at ANY TIME after touching the ground will result in a ball unless kicked by the kicker. - b.
+A pitched ball must contact the ground at least TWICE before reaching home plate OR be in constant contact with the ground for approximately 2 complete revolutions prior to reaching home plate. - c.
 Pitches must be pitched by hand.
-Pitches must be made underhand or sidearm.
-Failure to do so will result in a ball unless kicked by the kicker. - 5.08.c.
-Pitches must be initiated from within 2 feet of the pitching rubber.
-Failure to do so will result in a ball unless kicked by the kicker. - 5.08.d.
+Pitches must be made underhand, overhand or sidearm. - d.
+Running Pitches Pitches must be initiated from within 4 feet of the pitching rubber (approximately 1-2 steps).
+Failure to do so will result in a ball unless kicked by the kicker. - e.
 The pitcher must stay behind the pitching rubber until the ball is kicked.
-Failure to do so will result in a ball unless kicked by the kicker. - 5.08.e.
+Failure to do so will result in a ball unless kicked by the kicker. - f.
 Strikes Also see section 5.11.
 A pitch should be called a "strike" if it does not meet the above mentioned criteria and is not kicked by the kicker and passes through the Strike Zone.
-The Strike

-Zone is an imaginary box which extends 12 inches from of any edge or parallel surface of home plate.
+The Strike Zone is an imaginary box which extends 12 inches from of any edge or parallel surface (not corner) of home plate.
 A Strike will also be called if a kicker attempts to kick a ball and misses, regardless of whether or not any of the above criteria is met.
-Calling a strike is left to the discretion of the Head Referee.

-- 5.08.f.
-Pre-Kick Field Position Violation: No fielding player shall advance forward of the imaginary line between 1st and 3rd base until the ball is kicked.
-Additionally, the catcher must remain DIRECTLY BEHIND the kicker before the ball is kicked.
-Failure to do so will result in a ball. - 5.08.g.
+Calling a strike is left to the discretion of the Head Referee. - g.
+Pre-Kick Field Position Violation: No fielding player shall advance forward of the imaginary encroachment line between 1st and 3rd base until the ball is kicked.
+Additionally, the catcher must remain DIRECTLY BEHIND the kicker and inside the dedicated catcher's box at the time the ball is kicked.
+Failure to do so will result in a fielding violation. - h.
 Kickers Option If a kicker kicks the ball and a Pre-Kick Field Position Violation has occurred prior to the kick (i.e... either the catcher positioned himself forward of the kicker or a fielder advanced forward of the imaginary line between 1st and 3rd base prior to the kick), the play is still considered a live play.
-At the end of the play, the runner has the option to allow the outcome of the live play to stand or opt for a re-kick.
+At the end of the play, the runner has the option to allow the outcome of the live play to stand or opt for a re-kick. - i.
+Designated Catcher's Box The designated catcher's box is an area approximately 3 ft behind home plate and 3 ft wide.
+Some leagues might designate this area with cones, tape or marking paint.
+Failure of the catcher to remain in this box prior to the ball being kicked will result in a Pre-Kick Field Position Violation. - j.
+Catcher Swap Swapping a fielder for the catcher may be done a maximum of 2 times each inning.

+Example: A fielder comes in and exchanges positions with the catcher.
+This is considered 1 swap.
+Other fielders can exchange positons without limitation.